ywanyi/devdocs/mtf/features/modularity.md

 title: Modularity in the Functional Testing Framework
 ---

 The Functional Testing Framework (FTF) enables you to follow the principle of modularity as Magento does.
-Functional tests for each {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} are collected in separate directory with the name of corresponding module.
+Functional tests for each [module](https://glossary.magento.com/module) are collected in separate directory with the name of corresponding module.

 ![Functional tests modules image]({{ site.baseurl }}/common/images/ftf/mtf_modularity_dirs.png)